flyteorg/flytekit/plugins/flytekit-aws-sagemaker/README.md

-# Flytekit AWS Sagemaker Plugin
+# AWS Sagemaker Plugin

-Amazon SageMaker provides several built-in machine learning algorithms that you can use for a variety of problem types.
-Flyte Sagemaker plugin intends to greatly simplify using Sagemaker for training.
-We have tried to distill the API into a meaningful subset that makes it easier for users to adopt and run with Sagemaker.
+The plugin includes a deployment agent that allows you to deploy Sagemaker models, create, and inkoke endpoints for inference.

 To install the plugin, run the following command: